Cedro de São João: History

 On October 29, 1901, Cedro returned to the status of a village, by Law No. 422.
 Shortly after, a movement for the restoration of the municipality began, with the main leaders being Antônio Batista do Nascimento, João de Deus da Rocha, Manoel da Rocha and Antônio Santana.

 The Law No. 1,015 of October 4, 1928, sanctioned by Sergipe Governor Manuel Correia Dantas, elevated Cedro to the category of municipality, separating it from Propriá, with the law coming into effect on January 1, 1929.
 By Decree-Law No. 533 of December 7, 1944, the municipality was renamed from "Cedro" to "Darcilena" because Mayor Miguel Seixas wanted to honor the First Lady of Brazil/Getúlio Vargas' wife, Darci Vargas, and the First Lady of Sergipe/Augusto Maynard Gomes' wife, Helena.
 It was changed to "Cedro de São João" on February 6, 1954, by State Law No. 554, and the village of São Francisco was incorporated into the area of the municipality.
 Later, in 1963, São Francisco was emancipated and became a municipality.

 Currently, the villages of Bananeiras, Lagoa Nova, Poço dos Bois and São Sebastião (Carvãozinho) are part of the municipality.
 In the past, it had other villages that were transferred to São Francisco (Piçarreira) or abandoned, as was the cases of Cruzes, Cajueiros and Batinga, the latter had a railway station with the same name, but after the closure of the RFFSA railway lines, Batinga fell into decline.

+Gypsy, Dutch and Marrano origins

+The origins of the population of Cedro de São João are the subject of different historical and oral traditions.
+Local accounts have traditionally associated the settlement's early inhabitants with Gypsies, while other accounts have suggested the presence of Dutch settlers in the region following the period of Dutch rule in northeastern Brazil.
+Historian and anthropologist Felte Bezerra proposed that the population may have included descendants of Dutch settlers and Marranos, some of whom may have retained Jewish practices in secret.

+Evidence of Dutch activity in the region also appears in the map of German cartographer Georg Marcgrave, dating from the first half of the 17th century.
+The map records the place-name Purupii, which historian Luís da Câmara Cascudo interpreted as referring to the Lagoa do Cedro, in the São Francisco region.
+The authors note this as evidence that the area was already known and mapped during the period of Dutch presence in northeastern Brazil.